-So what is this about being humble and the virtue of humility that Jesus would like us to emulate?
+So, what is this about being humble and the virtue of humility that Jesus would like us to emulate?
 To be humble.
-Does it mean to feel inferior?
-Does it mean to put yourself down?
-Does it mean to compare yourself to others and come up short?
-Does it mean to have a walking inferiority complex?
+Does it mean feeling inferior?
+Does it mean putting yourself down?
+Does it mean comparing yourself to others and coming up short?
+Does it mean having a walking inferiority complex?
 I don't think so.
 Is the word humility equivalent to being timid?
 To be a mouse in the corner?
 To be afraid to say what's on your mind?
-To be scared to stand up and be counted?
+To be scared, to stand up and be counted?
 I don't think so.
-Humility, according to Arbinger Institute, is the ability to see the truth of oneself-strengths and weaknesses, ups and downs, contributions and needs-without self-justification.
+Humility, according to the Arbinger Institute, is the ability to see the truth about oneself-strengths and weaknesses, ups and downs, contributions and needs-without self-justification.
 True humility, in other words, is radical self-awareness."
-This radical self-awareness is an attitude of the heart which realizes that all good gifts come from God.
+This radical self- awareness is an attitude of the heart which realizes that all good gifts come from God.
 "All of my talents.
 All of my money and resources.
 All my personality traits which allow me to advance in life...Therefore, how can I boast?
-How can I use these God-given gifts as a measuring stick to elevate myself above others?"
-1
+How can I use these God-given gifts as a measuring stick to elevate myself above others?"1

 Through this gospel story in Luke, Jesus invites us to embrace a wide circle of diversity and inclusion.
 He reminds us that God's open table is not only meant for everyone, but especially for those whom some would consider unlikely guests.
-On this Labour Day weekend, let us be reminded that there is a place at the table for everyone including those who have had the chair ripped out from under them because of poverty, or social standing or illness.
-Labourers, farmers, CEO's, politicians, tradespeople, scientists, homemakers, church workers, volunteers - the list is endless.
+Today, let us be reminded that there is a place at the table for everyone, including those who have had the chair ripped out from under them because of poverty, or social standing or disability.
+CEOs, politicians, tradespeople, labourers, farmers, scientists, homemakers, church workers, volunteers - the list is endless.
 Jesus directs us to invite friends, neighbours and strangers alike into our lives - whether it be a family party or a community gathering or simple one-on-one encounters.

-American theologian Debie Thomas says it beautifully: "When we dare to gather at Jesus's table, we are actively protesting the culture of upward mobility and competitiveness that surrounds us...To eat and drink with God is to live in tension with the pecking orders that define our boardrooms, our college admissions committees, our church politics, and our Presidential elections... it's what we're called to do - to humble ourselves and place our hope in a radically different kingdom...
+American theologian Debie Thomas says it beautifully: "When we dare to gather at God's table, we are actively protesting the culture of upward mobility and competitiveness that surrounds us...To eat and drink with God is to live in tension with the pecking orders that define our boardrooms, our college admissions committees, our church politics, and our Presidential elections... it's what we're called to do - to humble ourselves and place our hope in a radically different kingdom...
 Jesus asks us to believe that our behaviour at the table matters - because it does.
-Where we sit speaks volumes, and the people whom we choose to welcome reveals the stuff of our souls.
+Where we sit speaks volumes, and the people whom we choose to welcome reveal the stuff of our souls.
 This is God's world we live in; nothing here is ordinary.
 In this realm, the strangers at our doorstep are the angels."2